Industrial Intrusion CTF

 Steps Taken

-• The ot-auth-monitor panel contained another domain name that was used to harvest credentials.
-54484d7b5375357373737d.virelia-water.it.com
+- The ot-auth-monitor panel contained one html page which redirected the user to 54484d7b5375357373737d.virelia-water.it.com, which was likely used to harvest credentials.

-• The string is actually a hex encoded string that reveals the flag: THM{REDACTED}
+- The string is actually a hex encoded string that reveals the flag: THM{REDACTED}

 OSINT 2